kubernetes/website/content/en/blog/_posts/2024-03-11-diy-create-your-own-cloud-with-kubernetes-part-3/index.md

 Within the context of Cluster API, there are two terms: **management cluster** and **tenant clusters**.

 - **Management cluster** is a Kubernetes cluster used to deploy and manage other clusters.
 This cluster contains all the necessary Cluster API components and is responsible for describing, creating, and updating tenant clusters.
-Often it is used just for this purpose.
+It is often used just for this purpose.
 - **Tenant clusters** are the user clusters or clusters deployed using the Cluster API.
-Their creation occurs by describing the relevant resources in the management cluster.
+They are created by describing the relevant resources in the management cluster.
 They are then used for deploying applications and services by end-users.

 It's important to understand that physically, tenant clusters do not necessarily have to run on the same infrastructure with the management cluster; more often, they are running elsewhere.

 {{< figure src="clusterapi1.svg" caption="A diagram showing interaction of management Kubernetes cluster and tenant Kubernetes clusters using Cluster API" alt="A diagram showing interaction of management Kubernetes cluster and tenant Kubernetes clusters using Cluster API" >}}

-For its operation, Cluster API utilizes the concept of providers which are separate controllers responsible for specific components of the cluster being created.
+For its operation, Cluster API utilizes the concept of _providers_ which are separate controllers responsible for specific components of the cluster being created.
 Within Cluster API, there are several types of providers.
-The main ones are:
+The major ones are:

  - **Infrastructure Provider**, which is responsible for providing the computing infrastructure, such as virtual machines or physical servers.
  - **Control Plane Provider**, which provides the Kubernetes control plane, namely the components kube-apiserver, kube-scheduler, and kube-controller-manager.